bhopals/essential-english/03b-Notes-Grammatically-Correct-Anne-Stilman-position-of-modifiers.md

 The absurdities that result from dangling modifiers can range from the obvious to the subtle.
 Fortunately, even when syntax is garbled, readers are usually able to process a sentence in the way the writers intended it.

+- EXERCISE

+  - 1. Upon opening the pantry door, a stack of cans flew out at her.
+       Problem: How did the stack of cans manage to open the pantry door?
+       Solution: When she opened the pantry door, a stack of cans flew out at her.

+  - 2. Unlike dashes, a writer may use parentheses to enclose an entire sentence, not just part of a sentence.
+       Problem: Lol.. this seems unfair; If writers may use parentheses this way, why shouldn't dashes be permitted to do so as well?
+       Solution: Unlike dashes, parentheses may be used to enclose an entire sentence, not just part of a sentence.

+  - 3. Awaiting the starter's gun, Pierre's heart began to thumb rapidally.
+       Problem: Pierre's heart must have good ears :D
+       Solution: Awaiting the starter's gun, Pierre's felt his heart began to thumb rapidally.

+  - 4. After ransacking the house, Ben's wallet finally turned up under the dog's water bowl.
+       Problem: That one is active Wallet?
+       Solution: After ransacking the house, Ben finally found his wallet under the dog's water bowl.

+  - 5. Thumbing through the newspaper, my eye was suddenly caught by a smaller item.
+       Problem: Unusual Ocular anatomy :D
+       Solution: As I Thumbed through the newspaper, my eye was suddenly caught by a smaller item.

 ### Misplaced Modifiers

 Like a Dangling modifier , a misplaced modifier acts on something other than what the writer intended.